Ask an Agent

 1. First, most insurance companies require you to report any incident, even if a claim is not filed.

-2. Filing a claim will definitely impact your insurance rates.
+2. Filing a claim will impact your insurance rates.
 Check out our article on the claims process which will explain the things to consider when deciding whether to file a claim.

 3. Next, in 2020, an at-fault accident increased a driver's insurance premium by an average of 45% meaning drivers would pay $3k+ in premium increases over five years.
 A second at-fault accident would certainly further increase your premium.
 If you can afford to pay out of pocket for the damages, it can be cheaper in the long run than having your insurance rates impacted for the next five years.